-Gifts from members and friends make it possible for us to live our Unitarian Universalist principles in the church and community.
-Financial gifts are used to fund ministries that reflect our values – worship and music, social justice and outreach, religious education for children and youth, and adult spiritual enrichment.
+Financial gifts from members and friends make it possible for us to live our Unitarian Universalist principles in the church and community.
+Donations fund worship and music, social justice programs, religious education for children and youth, and adult spiritual enrichment.

 The Keith Orts UU Scholarship Fund

 The Keith Orts UU Scholarship Fund honors the memory of lifelong UU Keith Orts and promotes his love for Unitarian Universalism.
 The fund provides scholarships to support deeper connection to the larger Unitarian Universalist world with a particular focus on attendance at General Assembly.
 Those who knew Keith knew of his great love for this religion.
 Even the love of his life, his wife Carol, he met at a Unitarian Universalist church.